davidkang3650/davidkangportfolio/content/pages/projects/page_brkrs.md

 date: '2023-01-20'
 client: ''
 description: >-
-  Worked as Director of Photography for student feature film "The 'Breakers", directed by Winston Li.
+  Worked as Director of Photography for feature film "The 'Breakers", directed by Winston Li.
 featuredImage:
   type: ImageBlock
   url: /images/Still 2024-06-27 185125_1.5.1.jpg